Local LLM Benchmarks on RTX PRO 6000 Blackwell (2026): 8 Models, Real Numbers

 MoE breaks the size-speed relationship.

 Two things make this weirder.
-First, its token generation is flat across sequence length - tg128 and tg512 are virtually identical (124.33 vs 124.89).
-Dense models always degrade slightly.
-MoE doesn't because the active parameter count stays constant regardless of how much you've generated.
-Second, its prompt processing actually increases at longer contexts: pp128 → pp512 → pp2048 goes 1,578 → 3,274 → 3,337.
-The MoE routing becomes more efficient with larger batches.
+First, its token generation is flat: tg128 and tg512 are virtually identical (124.33 vs 124.89).
+Dense models always degrade slightly; MoE doesn't, because active parameter count stays constant regardless of sequence distance.
+Second, its prompt processing actually increases at longer contexts: pp128 to pp512 to pp2048 goes 1,578 to 3,274 to 3,337.
+The MoE routing gets more efficient with larger batches.

-The reason: KV cache size scales with context length and number of attention heads - not model size per se.
-For smaller models the KV cache becomes a larger fraction of total memory bandwidth relative to weight loading.
-The 70B model's weights dominate the bandwidth budget regardless of context, so the KV cache overhead is proportionally smaller.
+The reason: KV cache size scales with context length and attention head count, not model size.
+For smaller models, the KV cache becomes a larger fraction of total memory bandwidth.
+A 70B model's weights dominate the bandwidth budget regardless of context, so the KV cache overhead is proportionally smaller.

-Practical implication: if you're doing long-context work (RAG over large documents, extended reasoning chains), a 32B+ model may actually be faster than a 12B at high context depths - and will definitely be more consistent.
+For long-context work (RAG over large documents, extended reasoning chains), a 32B+ model may actually be faster than a 12B at high context depths, and it'll definitely be more consistent.

 What Didn't Load

-These models are installed and accessible through Ollama but failed to load in llama-bench (llama.cpp d23355af):
+These models are installed in Ollama but failed to load in llama-bench (llama.cpp d23355af):

 | Model | Size | Error |